denizdalbasi/denizdalbasi/README.md

 # Hi, I'm Deniz Dalbasi

 * **Computer Engineering student @ UBC**
-I am a Computer Engineering student at UBC.

 I am a technical problem-solver fascinated by how software interacts with physical hardware.
 My journey started with high-level automation, and I am now moving "down the stack" into computer architecture, embedded systems, and low-level software optimization.
  **[Explore all my repositories on GitHub](https://github.com/denizdalbasi?tab=repositories)**